puppetlabs/puppetlabs-sqlserver/README.md

 ##### `features`

 *Required.* Specifies one or more features to manage.
-The list of top-level features includes 'SQL', 'AS', and 'RS'.
-The 'SQL' feature includes the Database Engine, Replication, Full-Text, and Data Quality Services (DQS) server.
-Valid options: an array containing one or more of the strings 'SQL', 'SQLEngine', 'Replication', 'FullText', 'DQ', 'AS', and 'RS'.
+The list of top-level features includes 'AS' and 'RS'.
+Valid options: an array containing one or more of the strings 'SQL', 'SQLEngine', 'Replication', 'FullText', 'DQ', 'AS', 'RS', 'POLYBASE', and 'ADVANCEDANALYTICS'.

+The 'SQL' feature is deprecated.
+Instead specify 'DQ', 'FullText', 'Replication', and 'SQLEngine' explicitly.

 ##### `install_switches`